MohamedElashri/daera/README.md

 If you run the tool on a directory without Python files, you'll see:

 ```
-[WARNING] No Python files found in the project directory.
-This is not a Python project or it contains no Python code.
+[WARNING] No Python files found in the project directory
 ```

 ## How It Works